 - Cyclists are permitted to ride on footpaths (unless prohibited by a ‘No Bicycle’ sign).
 Riders must keep left and give way to pedestrians

-- Cyclists must ensure there is at least 2 metres between their bike and the back of the motor vehicle in front when following a vehicle for over 200 metres
+- Cyclists must ensure there is at least 2 metres between their bike and the back of the motor vehicle in front when lane filtering for over 200 metres

 - Cyclists are prohibited from riding across roads that are marked children’s crossing, foot crossing or pedestrian crossing.

-- As of 25 October 2015, cyclists of all ages were permitted to ride on footpaths
+- Cyclists of all ages were permitted to ride on footpaths

 - Cyclists are permitted to ride two abreast on a carriageway; any more than two is not permitted

-- Cyclists are not permitted to ride for more than 200 metres within two metres of a motor vehicle.
+- Cyclists are not permitted to ride for more than 200 metres within two metres of a motor vehicle when lane filtering.

 Australian Capital Territory